What to Know Before Buying a House in the Country

 City neighborhoods are ordinarily zoned "residential."
 A rural property, however, might have a "residential," "rural," "farmland," or even "environmentally sensitive" zoning classification.

 You must check the local zoning map and the applicable zoning ordinances to determine how you can use the property.
 Check the zoning of neighboring properties as well, to make sure your neighbor's prospective uses are compatible with yours.
-(Knowing that your closest neighbor has the right to start a pig farm or rooster breeding operation, for example, might dissuade you from buying a property on which to establish a B&B).
+(Knowing that your closest neighbor has the right to start a pig farm or rooster-breeding operation, for example, might dissuade you from buying a property on which to establish a B&B).

-If you consider the differences between city and rural properties before buying, you'll have a greater chance of purchasing a country home you'll be happy with.
+A local real estate attorney can help you determine the land's zoning and research the uses allowed.
+If you do your research and consider the differences between city and rural properties before buying, you'll have a greater chance of purchasing a country home you'll be happy with.

 Talk to a Lawyer